NapITlab/CardioSpike/README.md

 python cardioSpike.py data/test.csv data/output/ --pics
 ```

-To use implementation od models UNet and CRNN look at RR.ipynb
+To use our implementation of models UNet and CRNN look at RR.ipynb